VESTNIK: The Journal of Russian and Asian Studies

 For every issue of Vestnik, one $200 Jury Award is presented.
 After publication, the editorial board will select the best (most interesting, original, well-written, and well-argued) submission.
 The recipient will be sent an official letter of congratulations along with a $200 check.
 This process will take into account as well how receptive the author was to improving the paper before publication under the guidance of our editorial board.

-The information contained within papers published in Vestnik may be quoted or photocopied for academic purposes, but credit must be given to the author and Vestnik, The Journal of Russian and Asian Studies.
-Reproduction for commercial purposes is strictly forbidden.
+The information contained within papers published in Vestnik may be quoted or photocopied for academic and/or non-commercial purposes, but credit must be given to the author and Vestnik, The Journal of Russian and Asian Studies.

 Once an author has been accepted to the editing process and confirmed their acceptance to the editing process via email, the editing process, up to and including publication, may proceed at the discretion of the editor-in-chief.
 This includes cases where communication with the author, for whatever reason, is lost.